 Membership in the Episcopal Church does not carry with it the formal expectations of other denominations.
-By canon (church law), a "member" is someone who attends services and contributes financially on a regular basis.
-There is not even a definition of what "regular" means!
+By canon (church law), a "member" is someone who is baptized, receives Communion at least three times a year, and contributes financially to the church on a regular basis.

-This seemingly vague approach to membership actually reflects a wider conviction of the Episcopal Church, that of individual readiness and commitment.
+This seems vague, but it reflects a wider conviction of the Episcopal Church—that of individual readiness and commitment.
 We each have differing levels of understanding of our relationship with God and with the community in which we worship.
 We respond to the call to service and fellowship at different rates and depths.
 In our tradition, the individual seeker decides for himself or herself what membership means, how it will be lived out, and when it is achieved.

 Having said that, there are some ways in which we provide guideposts and suggestions.
-At St. Mary's we welcome people from many backgrounds of faith and experience.
-People are drawn to us for our traditional forms of liturgy, for our progressive social stance, and through identification and a deepening relationship with the community of believers already here.
+At St. Mary's, everyone is welcome.
+People are drawn to St. Mary’s for the liturgy, our progressive social stance, and through feeling connected with the community of believers already present.

 Membership Takes Many Forms

-St. Mary's offers members pastoral care, a good worship experience, supportive community and a place to meet, and the opportunity for a deeper relationship with God.
-This certainly isn't the only place God is, but it's one of them – a place to bear witness to God's love and to experience that love in communion with others.
-We welcome all to find a spiritual home with us, and to explore what membership is and what it calls forth.
+St. Mary's offers members pastoral care, a positive worship experience, supportive community, a safe place to meet, and the opportunity for a deeper relationship with God.
+St. Mary’s is a community that bears witness to God's love in all that we do.
+Everyone is welcome to find a spiritual home here and is supported to explore what membership means and what it calls forth in each person.

 Learning More about the St. Mary's Community

 We offer visitors and newcomers opportunities to connect with one another—and with long-time members—through coffee hour after each service.
 Newcomers’ Breakfasts are held one to two times a year to help newcomers from all services meet and connect with one another and with long-term members.
 In addition, the Rector is happy to make a home visit if that is requested.
 Find out more.

 Membership Classes and Services